• Skip to main content

 To serve

 • Brûlée the sugar.
 When ready to serve, remove the plastic wrap and sprinkle the sugar evenly over the surface of the top crêpe.
 Use a kitchen blowtorch tome lt the sugar until it dissolves and turns golden brown.
 It will set hard within a couple of minutes.
-(Note: only brûlée the sugar before serving as it will soften from the moisture in the crêpes and lose its signature hard crack quality.)
+(Note: only brûlée the sugar before serving as it will soften from the moisture in the crêpes and lose its signature hard crack quality over time.)
 Top with fresh flowers or fruit if desired.

 Use a sharp-bladed knife to slice and serve.